HuySora/Unity-Style-Guide/README.md

 ### 3.1 Class Organization
 Source files should contain only one public type, although multiple internal classes are allowed.

-Source files should be given the name of the public class in the file.
+Source files should reflect the name of the public type in the file.

-Organize namespaces with a clearly defined structure,

 Class members should be alphabetized, and grouped into sections (#region if too big):
 * Constant Fields